NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Skylight Right Area**

-The amount of skylight area on the unit's right conditioned roof (when viewed from the front).
+The amount of skylight area on the unit's right-facing roof (when viewed from the front).

 - **Name:** ``enclosure_skylight_area_right``
 - **Type:** ``Double``